nathangreen2021/cloudmanagement-integrations/Terraform/Terraform_AWS_Sample/README.md

 # Terraform - AWS VM deployment and XaaS change Request(Sample)

-This example shows you how to use Commander workflow modules to sync TerraForm accounts after a deployment is made, then resource ownership and make a change request for a deployed AWS E2 instance.
+This AWS example shows you one way to use Commander workflow modules to sync Terraform accounts after a deployment is made, then set resource ownership and make a change request for a deployed AWS E2 instance.This example can be modified for other cloud accounts and services.
+This example can be used as a starting point for other cloud accounts not managed by Snow Commander.

 Requirements:
 * Credential in the Commander credential library for connecting to Commander (API User)